Pmcg1/PandS_Project_2019/README.md

 The limitation of this type of plot is that it does not show the Kernal Density Estimate (KDE)<sup>[11](#myfootnote11)</sup> of observations.

 This is generated via an "axes-level" plot in Seaborn.
 The format is 2x2 to display each variable in a square grid.
 A "for loop" cycles through the axes (explicitly declared), creates a boxplot for the variable and labels it appropriately from the dfLabels list.
-An object-oriented approach "g = " is used in creation of each boxplot for ease of use in attaching labels.
+An object-oriented approach (g = ) is used in creation of each boxplot for ease of use in attaching labels.

 Presentation is completed via the plt.tight_layout command, a title is added and the plot is saved to the folder.